-For example, by default, a 2 TB MDS will have 512M inodes.
+For example, a 2 TB MDS by default will have 512M inodes.
 The largest currently-supported file system size is 16 TB, which would hold 4B inodes, the maximum possible number of inodes with ldiskfs.
-With an MDS inode ratio of 1024 bytes per inode, a 2 TB MDS would hold 2B inodes, and a 4 TB MDS would hold 4B inodes, which is the maximum number of inodes currently supported by ext3.
+Using an MDS inode ratio of 1024 bytes per inode, a 2 TB MDS would hold 2B inodes, and a 4 TB MDS would hold 4B inodes.